io22m007/ICMP-Tunnel/README.md

-# ICMP Basics

-ICMP (or the Internet Control Message Protocol) is a upper layer 3 protocol.
+ICMP (or the Internet Control Message Protocol) is an upper layer 3 protocol.

 It is commonly used for diagnostic purposes (ping and traceroute).